amspears007/lunch_and_learn_apis/README.md

 - This project used Rails 7.0, Ruby 3.1.1, and PostgreSQL
 - Gems utilized: <br> *rspec-rails, capybara, shoulda-matchers, orderly, launchy, bcrypt, <br> jsonapi-serializer, faraday, figaro, simplecov, VCR*
-- More details about the project and its requirements can be found [here](https://backend.turing.edu/module3/projects/lunch_and_learn/index)
+- Additional details about the project and its requirements can be found [here](https://backend.turing.edu/module3/projects/lunch_and_learn/index)